mathiasdonoso/eq/README.md

 ```

 You can provide any mix of files and directories.
 Directories are scanned recursively.
-Symlinks are skipped.
+Symlinks and zero-size files are skipped.

 ---